 We have not generated any product revenue since our inception and do not expect to generate any revenue from the sale of products for the foreseeable future.
-Our revenue during the year ended December 31, 2018 represented revenue earned under our revenue-generating two collaboration agreements: the Pfizer Collaboration Agreement (as defined in Note 5 in the notes to the consolidated financial statements appearing elsewhere in this Annual Report on Form 10-K ("Note 5")), which was entered into in May 2016, and the Takeda Collaboration Agreement (as defined in Note 5), which became effective in April 2018.
-Our revenue during the years ended December 31, 2017 and 2016 represents revenue earned under the Pfizer Collaboration Agreement only.
-The only revenuegenerating license or collaboration agreements to which we are currently a party are the Pfizer Collaboration Agreement and the Takeda Collaboration Agreement.
+Our revenue during the years ended December 31, 2019 and 2018 represented revenue earned under our revenue-generating two collaboration agreements: the Pfizer Collaboration Agreement (as defined in Note 5 in the notes to the consolidated financial statements appearing elsewhere in this Annual Report on Form 10-K ("Note 5")), which was entered into in May 2016, and the Takeda Collaboration Agreement (as defined in Note 5), which became effective in April 2018.